Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): madGLP is Grassroots

-\begin{proof} By Theorem~\ref{thm:interactive-grassroots}, it suffices to show that madGLP is a transactions-based protocol with interactive transactions.
+\begin{proof}[Proof of Theorem~\ref{thm:madglp-grassroots}] By Theorem~\ref{thm:interactive-grassroots}, it suffices to show that madGLP is a transactions-based protocol satisfying the obliviousness condition and that it is interactive.

-\emph{madGLP is transactions-based}: By Definition~\ref{def:madglp-ts}, madGLP is defined via transactions (Reduce, Send, Receive) over a local-states function (deterministic resolvents with global writers tables and message queues) with a common initial state.
-Hence madGLP is a transactions-based protocol.
+\emph{madGLP is transactions-based}: By Definition~\ref{def:madglp-ts}, madGLP is defined via transactions (Reduce, Send, Receive) over a local-states function with a common initial state and transaction equivalence (two transactions are equivalent if they are the same type at the same agent, reducing the same goal with the same clause for Reduce, or processing the same message for Send and Receive).